Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 **Interactive Figure**

-**Note:** In [https://science.sciencemag.org/content/368/6490/489.full]  they also need some extra information to recover the value of $p_d$.
+**Note:** In [https://science.sciencemag.org/content/368/6490/489.full]  they also need some extra information to recover the value of $$p_d$$.
 But in their case this extra information is the number of people between any pair of cities for each day of the period of time on which they run their model.

 ## Conclusion